e280/authlocal/README.md

 ![](https://i.imgur.com/Of61sXO.png)

-# 🔐 [authlocal](https://authlocal.org/) is a free login system.
+# 🔐 [authlocal](https://authlocal.org/) is a free user-sovereign login system.
-any website can ask for you to sign-in via authlocal. manage your identities any time at https://authlocal.org/
+any website can ask you to sign-in via authlocal. manage your identities any time at https://authlocal.org/

 &nbsp; 🔑 **cryptographic.** passwordless, usernameless, emailless.
-&nbsp; 🏡 **local-only.** keys stay on your device (no cloud databases).
+&nbsp; 🏡 **local-only.** keys are on your device (no cloud databases).
 &nbsp; 🗽 **user-sovereign.** copy and store your keys however you wish.
-&nbsp; 🥷 **privacy-focused.** pseudonymous. no personal information.
+&nbsp; 🥷 **privacy-focused.** pseudonymous, no personal information.
-&nbsp; 💖 **free and open-source.** zero-cost at global scale, and can be self-hosted.
+&nbsp; 💖 **free and open-source.** zero-cost at global scale, can be self-hosted.

 **own your identity.**
 each identity you create has a permanent seed key. don't lose it. don't share it. it's yours, forever.